EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Set up an active listener locally using the same local port value we assigned to the `msfvenom` payload.
+Set up an active `netcat` listener locally using the same local port value we assigned to the `msfvenom` payload.

 ```
 nc -lvnp LOCAL_PORT